tyler-daigle/chrome-extension-template/README.md

 You can also consult the documentation for Rollup to make any changes to **rollup.config.js**.

+**You might also have to change the build script in packge.json.
+It uses the cp command to copy the manifest.json to the dist folder.
+You may have to change this on Windows to use copy instead of cp.**

 ## How to use

 - Fork this repository or click the **"Use this template"** button on the [github page](https://github.com/tyler-daigle/chrome-extension-template)